-- 1. A Master's degree in social work from an accredited school of social work with a minimum of two years post MSW experience or a Bachelor's degree in social work from an accredited school of social work with a minimum of three years post BSW experience.
+- 1. A Master's degree in social work from an accredited school of social work with a minimum of two years post MSW experience.
 The field coordinator may not make an exception to the educational requirement for Field Instructors but may place a student at the agency if a faculty member or a community professional social worker with the appropriate credentials assumes the responsibility for providing the social work education focus to the field experience.
 In that case, the agency will be responsible for providing a task supervisor.
 The agency Field Instructor or Task Supervisor must be able to bridge the student's academic learning to the student's field experience. - 2.
-Social work practice competence, skill in teaching and supervision, and a commitment to social work education. - 3.
-Social work licensure and/or membership in the National Association of Social Work are desirable. - 4.
-Submission of a resume, utilizing the official format found in Appendix A.
+Social work practice competence, skill in teaching and supervision, and a commitment to social work education.